owainlewis/awesome-artificial-intelligence/README.md

 * [AWS Machine Learning in Motion](https://www.manning.com/livevideo/aws-machine-learning-in-motion)- This interactive liveVideo course gives you a crash course in using AWS for machine learning, teaching you how to build a fully-working predictive algorithm.
 * [Deep Learning with R in Motion](https://www.manning.com/livevideo/deep-learning-with-r-in-motion)-Deep Learning with R in Motion teaches you to apply deep learning to text and images using the powerful Keras library and its R language interface.
 * [Grokking Deep Learning in Motion](https://www.manning.com/livevideo/grokking-deep-learning-in-motion)-Grokking Deep Learning in Motion will not just teach you how to use a single library or framework, you’ll actually discover how to build these algorithms completely from scratch!
 * [Reinforcement Learning in Motion](https://www.manning.com/livevideo/reinforcement-learning-in-motion) - This liveVideo breaks down key concepts like how RL systems learn, how to sense and process environmental data, and how to build and train AI agents.
+* [Machine Learning, Data Science and Deep Learning with Python ](https://www.manning.com/livevideo/reinforcement-learning-in-motion) - LiveVideo that covers machine learning, Tensorflow, artificial intelligence, and neural networks.

 ## Learning